 The welding fumes produced from this welding electrode may contain the listed constituent(s) of Sec.3 and/or their complex metallic oxides as well as solid particles or other constituents from the consumables, base metal, or base metal coating not listed Sec.3.
 The welding fumes may contain Mn, Ni, Cr(VI) and their compounds.
 Refer to Sec.8 and 10.

 Results of PBT and vPvB assessment

-Does not contain any substances that are assessed to be PBT or $vPvB \ge 0.1\%$.
+Does not contain a PBT-/vPvB-substance in a concentration of $\ge 0,1\%$ .

 Endocrine disrupting properties